wangf1978/DumpTS/README.md

 - Re-factor a TS/M2TS stream file in place
 - Extract some elementary streams, and reconstruct a partial TS/M2TS file
 - Show media information of elementary streams
+- Show MP4 information, and provide some utility feature for MP4 reconstruction

 # How to build?